thesophile/deploying-with-nginx/README.md

 programs:gunicorn
 ```
 > [!IMPORTANT]
-> Replace YOUR_USERNAME and YOUR_ENV_NAME with your actual username and virtual env name
+> Replace YOUR_USERNAME and YOUR_ENV_NAME with your actual username and virtual env name.
+>
-> YOUR_PROJECT_NAME : The File name you have given to the Github project. ex: CloudPy
+> YOUR_PROJECT_NAME : The File name you have given to the Github project.
+>
-> PROJECT_NAME : You can find this in project/wsgi.py ex: cloudpy
+> WSGI_PROJECT_NAME : You can find this in project/wsgi.py
+>
 > Both of this can be different.

 Make log directory